 Murcko is a graduate of Purdue University and serves as an active board member of the YWCA-NYC, whose mission is to empower women.
 She also is on the board of Cosmetic Executive Women and is a seven-year member of the Advertising Women of New York.

-Diane is on the Boards of Directors of the Women’s Bond Club and YWCA of NYC, the Governance Board of the Wall Street Women’s Alliance, and is a Commissioner and Pro-bono Adviser for the Women’s Refugee Commission.
+Diane is on the Boards of Directors of the YWCA of NYC, the Governance Board of the Wall Street Women’s Alliance, and is a Commissioner and Pro-bono Adviser for the Women’s Refugee Commission.
+She is also a former board member of the Women’s Bond Club of New York.